knobs-dials/duppy/README.md

 TODO:
 =====
-* resolve arguments that are symlinks
+* make dry run the default, and have a "yes actually do it, I know what I'm doing" option

 * rethink the delete rules.
-There's much more logic beneath all this, but it should be much simpler to understand before I put that back in
+There's much more logic beneath all this, but if it takes too much reading and thinkig for the person who wrote it, ehhh.
-  * maybe rip out the rules after all?
-(I usually look at the output and delete manually)
   * maybe consider generating a ruleset based on common patterns in a set of files?

 * code cleanup